subir-multiples-ficheros-multer

 const upload = multer({ storage: storage });

-Now, we configure a route on our Express server that will handle file uploads.
-We use the middleware upload.single to process a single file in the file field.
+Now, we configure a route in our Express server that will handle file uploads.
+We use the upload.single middleware to process a single file in the file field.

 const express = require('express');